 Here are some things to look for:

-This means that if something happens to the bank then the federal government will step in to make you completely again up to $250k.
+This means that if something happens to the bank, the federal government will step in and reimburse any losses you suffered up to $250k.

 This is important because you don’t want your hard-earned money being eaten up by fees.
 Some accounts come with Maintenance Fees, which can eat into your earnings if you’re not careful.
 Other accounts may have Minimum Balance Requirements, which means you’ll need to keep a certain amount of money in the account at all times.
 There are plenty of good options out there that don’t charge monthly fees, so why not choose one of those?